AdrianBaugh/PetSittingService/web/docs/index.md

 # index.html
 This HTML document represents a simple webpage with a search form and buttons for searching playlists and creating new playlists.
-The actual functionality for searching playlists and displaying the results is handled by the JavaScript file "searchPlaylists.js" linked in the head section.
+The JavaScript file handles the actual functionality for searching playlists and displaying the results "searchPlaylists.js" linked in the head section.
 The CSS file "style.css" is used for styling the webpage elements.

 [index.html](index.html) is a default filename commonly used for the main entry point or default page of a website or web application.
 When a web server receives a request to serve a directory (e.g., http://example.com/), it looks for an index.html file in that directory and automatically serves it as the default page.